b0ink/CS2-KillBoostEffect/README.md

 }
 ```
 `EffectDuration`: How long the blue effect lasts (in seconds) before entirely fading out.

+`SpeedBoost`: Amount of speed boost to apply.
+Set this to `1` for no speed boost.
+Anything below `1` will reduce the player's normal speed.

+`SpeedBoostDuration`: How long the speed boost lasts (in seconds) before returning to normal.

 `KillsRequired`: Minimum amount of kills required before the effect is applied.
 In Competitive/Casual game modes this is based off kills per round, in Deathmatch this will be per player spawn.